Meltrust/Apple-Page-Clone/README.md

 ![screenshot](./app_screenshot.png)

-This was a solo project, the goal is to practice backgrounds, gradients and element positioning while using the git flow.
+This was a solo project, the goal was to practice backgrounds, gradients and element positioning while using the git flow.

 ## Built With